underpostnet/engine/cli.md

   message      Optional: Provides an additional custom message for the commit.

 Options:
+  --log        Shows commit history from the specified number of latest n path
+               commits.
   --empty      Allows committing with empty files.
   --copy       Copies the generated commit message to the clipboard.
   --info       Displays information about available commit types.